ohfix/ohfix/content/en/posts/coding/AI/describe-an-ai-solution.md

 > #### **Why do you think it is intelligent?**

 * In short, AI is smart because it has the ability to collect data, process large volumes of data, deduce data and is not affected by current emotions and make decisions quickly.
-* The purpose of AI in Sales is to increase work efficiency, increase user experience, reduce costs.
+* The purpose of AI in Sales is to increase work efficiency, improve user experience, reduce costs.

   ***

+> #### **PEAS**

+* **Performance measure**: make decisions exactly and quickly, profit optimisms, improve user experience.
+* **Environment**: Web app, ad units, seller, buyer and web administrators
+* **Actuators**: display recommendations of product on screen, auto contact and support, collect user's data
+* **Sensors**: user's focus / click on specific products, user's answer with contact / support, products bought by specific user / entire web.

 #### The potential of AI in Sales is enormous and the demand is entirely possible in the future.
 So I hope through this course I can visualize more clearly so that someday AI in sales will be available in the AI application market in the future.